Tutorial: Using Cluster Linking for Topic Data Sharing¶

 This tutorial provides a hands-on look at how to use Cluster Linking for a topic data sharing use case.

-What the Tutorial Covers
+What the Tutorial Covers¶

 By the end of this tutorial, you will have configured two clusters and successfully used Cluster Linking to create a mirror topic and share topic data across the clusters.
 You will also learn how to stop mirroring to make the topic writable, and verify that the two topics have diverged.

-About Prerequisites and Command Examples
+About Prerequisites and Command Examples¶

-• These instructions assume you have a local installation of Confluent Platform 7.0.0 or later, and Java 1.8 or 1.11 (needed for Confluent Platform).
+- These instructions assume you have a local installation of Confluent Platform 7.0.0 or later, and Java 1.8 or 1.11 (needed for Confluent Platform).
 If you are new to Confluent Platform, work through the Quick Start for Confluent Platform first, and then return to these tutorials.

-• The examples assume that your properties files are in the default locations on your Confluent Platform installation, except as otherwise noted.
+- The examples assume that your properties files are in the default locations on your Confluent Platform installation, except as otherwise noted.
 This should make it easier to copy/paste example commands directly into your terminal in most cases.

-• With Confluent Platform is installed, Confluent CLI commands themselves can be run from any directory (kafka-topics, kafka-console-producer, kafka-console-consumer), but for commands that access properties files in $CONFLUENT_HOME (kafka-server-start), the examples show running these from within that directory.
+- With Confluent Platform is installed, Confluent CLI commands themselves can be run from any directory (

-The rest of the tutorial refers to $CONFLUENT_HOME, which represents etc/kafka within your Confluent Platform install directory.
+within your Confluent Platform install directory.
 Set this as an environment variable, for example:

-export CONFLUENT_HOME=$HOME/confluent-7.1.10
+export CONFLUENT_HOME=$HOME/confluent-7.1.13

 PATH=$CONFLUENT_HOME/bin:$PATH